ippontech/blog-usa/posts/capture-data-history-with-scd2-using-databricks-delta-live-tables.md

 )
 ```

-With very low changes to your DLT pipeline, the `stock_estimate_scd2` table will now track history by adding 2 new columns `__START_AT`/`__END_AT` and can be queried like before.
+With very low changes to your DLT pipeline, the `stock_estimate_scd2` table will now track history by adding 2 new columns `__START_AT`/`__END_AT` and they can be queried to know the validity period of the row.

 # Usage in the finance world

 The first kind of data that your data lake should have in order to have your Portfolio Managers happy are financials and filings data.
-Bloomberg data is usually the go to for that and your ELT process just have to process the data incrementally (since there is no estimate).
+Bloomberg data is usually the go to for that and your ELT process just has to process the data incrementally (since there is no estimate).

-Then usually the next goal is to support forecasts and estimates made by stock analysts on the future earnings for publicly traded companies.
-The two major companies that provide that kind of data are [Visible Alpha](https://visiblealpha.com/) and [Refinitiv](https://www.refinitiv.com/en/financial-data/company-data/ibes-estimates) but they provide daily snapshots of their estimates.
+Then usually the next goal is to support forecasts and estimates made by stock analysts on the future earnings of publicly traded companies.
+The two major companies that provide that kind of data are [Visible Alpha](https://visiblealpha.com/) and [Refinitiv](https://www.refinitiv.com/en/financial-data/company-data/ibes-estimates), but they provide daily snapshots of their estimates.
 Your Portfolio Managers will save a lot of time and make better decisions by having access to a row-level history using SCD2.
 That's why I recommend enhancing your ELT pipelines to support that feature by simply updating your DLT code or switching to the Databricks Lakehouse Platform.

 Need help with your existing Databricks Lakehouse Platform in your Financial Institution?
 Or do you need help using the latest Data lake technology?
 Ippon can help!
 Send us a line at [contact@ippon.tech](mailto:contact@ippon.tech).